RiSi: Spectro-temporal RAN-agnostic Modulation Identification for OFDMA Signals: Identification Performance of RiSi

 \subsection{2-Channel vs. 3-Channel}

-In RiSi, we adopted three-channel input to increase diversity in the input data.
-To reveal its effect, we used the same signal set to generate the three-channel dataset and the two-channel dataset, and compared their resulting performances.
-In particular, we employed the three-channel version of RiSi (which is our proposal) and trained it on the three-channel dataset consisting of 10k samples.
-Then, the best validation accuracy we obtained was 79.8\%, which is another 1\% improvement from 78.8\% reported in Section \ref{subsec:flattened}.
-Therefore, adding an additional input data channel indeed has a beneficial effect on the performance.
+To reveal the effect of adding the third `amplitude' channel, we used the same signal set to generate the three-channel dataset and the two-channel dataset, and compared their resulting performances.
+In particular, we employed the three-channel version of RiSi (with flattened filters) and trained it on the three-channel dataset consisting of 10k samples.
+Then, the test accuracy we obtained was 79.8\%, which is another +1\% improvement from 78.8\% reported in Section~\ref{subsec:flattened}.
+Therefore, employing amplitude as an additional input channel indeed has a beneficial effect on the performance.